-Lot layout and design avoids the impacts of cutting, filling and retaining walls on the visual and physical amenity of the streetscape, each lot created and of adjoining lots ensuring, but not limited to, the following:

-- The likely location of private open space associated a. with a Dwelling House on each lot will not be dominated by, or encroached into by built form outcomes such as walls or fences; - Walls and/or fences are kept to a human scale and do not represent barriers to local environmental outcomes and conditions such as good solar access and access to prevailing breezes; and - The potential for overlooking from public land into C. private lots is avoided wherever possible; and - d.
-Lot design is integrated with the opportunities available for Dwelling House design to reduce impacts.

-Note - Refer to Planning scheme policy - Residential design for guidelines on building design on sloped land.
+PO4 E4.1 Lot layout and design avoids the impacts of cutting, filling and retaining walls on the visual and physical amenity of the streetscape, each lot created and of adjoining lots its short axis. ensuring, but not limited to, the following: E4.2 a.
+The likely location of private open space associated with a Dwelling House on each lot will not be dominated by, or encroached into by built form outcomes such as walls or fences; Walls and/or fences are kept to a human scale and b. do not represent barriers to local environmental a. outcomes and conditions such as good solar access and access to prevailing breezes; and The potential for overlooking from public land into C. b. private lots is avoided wherever possible; and d.
+Lot design is integrated with the opportunities available for Dwelling House design to reduce impacts. i.
+Note - Refer to Planning scheme policy - Residential design for guidelines on building design on sloped land. ii.
+Property Boundary